 COLLEGE PARK (4/25/19) — A Reuters project co-authored by Associate Professor Deborah Nelson is receiving national attention for its investigation into into the hazardous living conditions of some U.S. military families.

 “Ambushed at Home” — reported through interviews with more than 100 sources and analysis of public data — has led to U.S. Senate hearings and a new proposed Department of Defense tenant bill of rights for military families.

-The project has also won national journalism awards, including a “Best in the Business” award from the Society for Advancing Business Editing and Writing.
+Previously, the project won a “Best in the Business” award from the Society for Advancing Business Editing and Writing.